stealth/opmsg/README.md

                                 decryption to achieve 'full' PFS

 ```

+If you want to use additional features, such as from `opmux` (opmsg/gpg auto forward) or `opcoin`
+(using bitcoin network as a web-of-trust), also type `make contrib`.
+Contrib tools are
+documented in README2.md.

 It successfully builds on _Linux_, _OSX_, _OpenBSD_ and probably a lot of others
 (_Solaris_, _FreeBSD_,...).